 - A group that is already the target of a group rule cannot be granted admin privileges.

 - Only Super admins and OrgThe Okta container that represents a real-world organization. admins can edit rules.

 - Only Group admins who manage all groups can search for and view rules.
 Individual group admins cannot search for or view rules.

 Create your group rules

-- Select the Rules tab, then click the Add Rule button.
+- Select the Rules tab, and then click Add Rule.

 - Create a name for your rule.

-You now have the following two mechanisms for building a rule.
-Both mechanisms allow you to exclude individual users, and attributes can only come from the Okta user profile.
-If you want to evaluate attributes from Workday, Active Directory, or other sources, you need to map them to the Okta user profile attributes first.
+You have two methods for building a rule.
+Both allow you to exclude individual users, and both require that attributes only come from the Okta user profile.
+So if you want to evaluate attributes from Workday, Active Directory, or other sources, you need to map them to the Okta user profile attributes first.

-- Specify single or multiple Okta groups in which the user should be placed if the rule condition is met.
+- In the Then Assign to field, specify single or multiple Okta groups in which the user should be placed if the rule condition is met.

 - Use the Preview field to check whether your rule executes correctly.